ADHD Interventions

 Source: morethanwordsllc.com

 Typically, individuals with ADHD benefit from both medication and behavior interventions.
 Children with ADHD may find it difficult to control their impulsive behavior.
 They may have a hard time paying attention during the therapy type settings.
-Providing both in combination can increase the success.
+Providing both in combination can increase success.
 The medication can be used to provide individuals with enough relief of ADHD symptoms so that they can focus and benefit from the behavior intervention.
 Medications may not be needed forever, but they can help in the behavioral intervention process.
 “For people with ADHD, not taking medication is often more dangerous than using medication.
-Untreated ADHD increases the risk of a variety of problems, including substance abuse and dropping out of school,” Joel L. Young M.D. says.
+Untreated ADHD increases the risk of a variety of problems, including substance abuse and dropping out of school,” Joel L. Young, M.D. says.